 So the army with numbers as the sand on the seashore, no matter where we turn, means numbers in the millions and billions, not hundreds and thousands.11

 In the same way, the Roman troop size in the first century precludes that John has Rome's military forces in mind.
-This is true for the simple fact that the Roman army suffered NO catastrophic overthrow, but actually won the war, took the loot, and banqueted and paraded in grand and lavish style12 to the dismay of Jewish survivors everywhere.
+This is true for the simple fact that the Roman army suffered NO catastrophic overthrow but actually won the war, took the loot, and banqueted and paraded in grand and lavish style12 to the dismay of Jewish survivors everywhere.

 And the Roman civilization did not decline or collapse anywhere near the first century, let alone in their confrontation with the feisty and overconfident first century Hebrew warriors.

-Now going back and forth between what was Judæan and what was Roman, and around and around between what happened in A.D.33 and what happened in A.D.70, and bouncing around a theoretical landscape about when Satan was bound and when he was not (even in an A.D.66-70 'opportunity window') makes what the Max King model requires Scripturally unfeasible, historically impossible and logically unjustifiable.
+Now going back and forth between what was Judæan and what was Roman, and around and around between what happened in A.D.33 and what happened in A.D.70, and bouncing around a theoretical landscape about when Satan was bound and when he was not (even in an A.D.66-70 'opportunity window') makes what the King model requires Scripturally unfeasible, historically impossible and logically unjustifiable.

-But Revelation 20:1-4 really reads like it is the Jewish war [and if it is], tracing a straight line (as per the popular Preterist timeline) means the First Jewish War (with Satan, the sea beast and the false prophet, in A.D.33) led to the First Jewish War (without the sea beast and the false prophet) in A.D.70!
+But Revelation 20:1-4 really reads like it is the Jewish war [and if it is], tracing a straight line (as per the popular Preterist timeline) means the First Jewish War (with Satan, the sea beast, and the false prophet, in A.D.33) led to the First Jewish War (without the sea beast and the false prophet) in A.D.70!

-This arrangement creates a compound and extremely complicated tangle of claims that is itself self-refuting and maddening to contemplate, to wit, the characters (I mean the bad actors) in Revelation 20:3—Satan, the false prophet, the beast—do not even appear as subjects or villians in the Acts 2:1-47 narrative, but the Full Preterist paradigm insinuates or implies that they should be there anyway!
+This arrangement creates a compound and extremely complicated tangle of claims that is itself self-refuting and maddening to contemplate, to wit, the characters (I mean the bad actors) in Revelation 20:3—Satan, the false prophet, the beast—do not even appear as subjects or villains in the Acts 2:1-47 narrative, but the Full Preterist paradigm insinuates or implies that they should be there anyway!

-The other side of this equation has to do with the fact that the Jews and their sympathizers, during the last three and a half years of the Jewish State, had the armies with numbers far, far superior to the Romans.
+The other side of this equation has to do with the fact that the Jews and their sympathizers, during the last three and a half years of the Jewish State, had armies with numbers far, far superior to the Romans.
 All the citizens were enlisted in what was considered a major national emergency where even Jewish Christians became liable to death for refusing to join the national struggle.

-We are also told that Godfearing sympathizers, from Ethiopia, from Persia and elsewhere contributed manpower on behalf of Bar Kokhba's ambitions.
+We are also told that Godfearing sympathizers, from Ethiopia, Persia, and elsewhere contributed manpower on behalf of Bar Kokhba's ambitions.
 The standing army itself was said to exceed something better than two hundred thousand soldiers and these men were sadistically maimed by Bar Kokhba before the Rabbinic authorities, alarmed by this, stepped in and put a stop to it.
 And we are told that, besides these, thousands of others joined Israel's army.

 The unarmed civilian participants are said to have been 585,000 persons—a staggering number that would have been unthinkable in the First Jewish War!

-Villages, cities, towns, fortresses and caves were manned and equipped and, we are told, no less than five Roman legions disappeared off the face of the earth!
+Villages, cities, towns, fortresses, and caves were manned and equipped and, we are told, no less than five Roman legions disappeared off the face of the earth!

-Now, for the Romans, these terrifying and unthinkable developments suggested that the early Roman Empire stood in distinct danger of being destroyed; for the Christians there was no less trepidation and dismay, for it suggested something even scarier: If successful Bar Kokhba, through the sheer force of his will and the strength of Jewish military might, could have reversed the kingdom of God's establishment that took place in the autumn of A.D.66.
+Now, for the Romans, these terrifying and unthinkable developments suggested that the early Roman Empire stood in distinct danger of being destroyed; for the Christians, there was no less trepidation and dismay, for it suggested something even scarier: If successful Bar Kokhba, through the sheer force of his will and the strength of Jewish military might, could have reversed the kingdom of God's establishment that took place in the autumn of A.D.66.
 If, in the end, he beat the Romans, then he could have reversed what already happened and made it null and void!

 Then Judæa would indeed be an earthly kingdom, then the Messiah would indeed conquer the Romans in a carnal contest, then the sacrifices and oblations by the Aaronic priesthood would indeed resume—without, of course, the permission or the Presence of Almighty God!